 Dominique DuBois Gilliard is the author of Rethinking Incarceration and the director of racial righteousness and reconciliation for the Love Mercy Do Justice (LMDJ) initiative of the Evangelical Covenant Church (ECC).
 He serves on the boards of directors for CCDA and Evangelicals for Justice.
 In 2015, he was selected as one of the ECC’s “40 Under 40” leaders to watch, and the Huffington Post named him one of the “Black Christian Leaders Changing the World.”

 Rev. Dr. Brenda Salter McNeil is a speaker, author, and trailblazer with over twenty-five years of experience in the ministry of reconciliation.
 She is an associate professor of reconciliation studies in the School of Theology at Seattle Pacific University, where she also directs the Reconciliation Studies program.
 She is on the pastoral staff of Quest Church in Seattle and her books include Roadmap to Reconciliation, The Heart of Racial Justice, and A Credible Witness.

 In addition to writing thoughtful and practical books, many IVP authors are leaders, scholars, and practioners who share their wisdom and knowledge through events and conferences.
 Check out their organizations and ministries.

 Leroy Barber has dedicated more than twenty-five years to eradicating poverty, restoring local neighborhoods, and healing racism.
-The author of Embrace, New Neighbor, and Everyday Missions, he is cofounder and director of the Voices Project and college pastor at Kilns College.
+The author of Embrace and Everyday Missions, he is cofounder and director of The Voices Project and college pastor at Kilns College.